chrisloarryn/skus-finder-psql/README.md

 ### Endpoints detailed (common REST API)

+- GET /ping: returns a "pong" message
-- GET /products: Show all products stored.
+- GET /api/v1/products: Show all products stored.
-- POST /products: Allow to create a product.
+- POST /api/v1/products: Allow to create a product.
-- GET /products/{productSKU}: Get details for a specific product by its product sku.
+- GET /api/v1/products/{productSKU}: Get details for a specific product by its product sku.
-- PATCH /products/{productSKU}: Update a specific product by its product sku.
+- PATCH /api/v1/products/{productSKU}: Update a specific product by its product sku.
-- DELETE /products/{productSKU}: Delete a specific product by its product sku.
+- DELETE /api/v1/products/{productSKU}: Delete a specific product by its product sku.